Fawers/random-fsharp-stuff/README.md

 # Welcome!

-Check the branches present in this repository!
+Feel free to check the code in [code.fsx](./code.fsx).
+Proceed to the next step when done.